sanger-tol/treeval/docs/output.md

 ## selfcomp

-The selfcomp subworkflow is a comparative genomics analysis originally performed by the Ensembl project.
+The selfcomp subworkflow is a comparative genomics analysis algorithm originally performed by the Ensembl projects database, and reverse engineered in Python3 by @yumisims.
 It involves comparing the genes and genomic sequences within a single species.
-The goal of the analysis is mainly to identify haplotypic duplications in a particular genome assembly.
+The goal of the analysis is to identify haplotypic duplications in a particular genome assembly.

 <details markdown="1">
 <summary>Output files</summary>